ManchesterMakerspace/makerspace-rails/README.md

 run: bundle install  #Bundler is Ruby library that will install and load all required libraries for this app.

 run: rails s or rails server #Ruby on Rails server defaults to port 3000.
 Application will be immediately viewable at localhost:3000.

+# CONTRIBUTIONS

+Bug reports and pull requests are welcome on GitHub at https://github.com/ManchesterMakerspace/makerspace-interface.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+#LICENSE

+The app is available as open source under the terms of the MIT License.